Configure Subscriptions

 Additional attributes are also required for subscriptions to support configurable bundles, which are sets of products that are ordered together as a single item.

 While there is a "Bundle" product usage type, configurable bundles for subscriptions are instead made by creating a "Standard" parent product with the bundled items as extras.
 Text or Boolean extras will remain associated to the parent product in a shipment, but product extras can be split into additional line items.
-Then, the following property attributes should be toggled to determine the behavior of the product extras in a subscription.
+To do this, the following property attributes should be added to the product type.
+Then one or both can be enabled on the standard product to configure the preferred extra behavior.

-• Distribute Pricing to Extras on Shipment Creation: Splits the price of the bundle between all product extras at the shipment level.
+• Split Extras in Shipments: Splits the price of the bundle between all product extras at the shipment level.
 These extras carry over to a shipment as individual line items, but are still displayed as one bundled item in the subscription and order details.
 This can only be enabled if the product's subscription mode is selected and the product has a nonzero price.

-• It is recommended for a flattened extra to be a single product instead of a product with multiple variations (such as a shirt with red and blue variations).
+• Split Extras in Subscriptions: "Flattens" the bundle into separate line items when creating the subscription.
+Each product extra will be displayed and treated as individual line items on the subscription and order details.
+This means that discounts, tax, and shipping refreshes will consider them separately.
+It is recommended for a flattened extra to be a single product instead of a product with multiple variations (such as a shirt with red and blue variations).

 Enable Product Types for Subscriptions

 Using those product attributes, you have to enable product types for subscriptions before configuring subscription options for the individual products.
-At System > Schema > Product Types, you can apply these property attributes to any existing or new product type.
+At System > Schema > Product Types, you can apply these property attributes to any existing or new product type and select their possible values for that particular product type.

 For example, the below ProductWithSubscriptionAttribute product type includes all five attributes.
 This means that any product belonging to the ProductWithSubscriptionAttribute type is able to be configured for subscription-only, subscription and one-time purchase, a trial period, and any of the default frequencies.The Product Types configuration page with subscription attributes